0370 1500 100

 I also bring challenges on behalf of individuals who are concerned about cuts to individual care packages or failures relating to provision of children's services under the Children's Act 1989.

-Currently I am instructed on the case of R (on the application of Hardy) v Sandwell Council in relation to the local authority's decision to take into account the care component of Disability Living Allowance when assessing entitlement to a discretionary housing payment.
+I successfully represented the claimant in the case of R (on the application of Hardy) v Sandwell Council in relation to the local authority's decision to take into account the care component of Disability Living Allowance when assessing entitlement to a discretionary housing payment.

 I represent family members in court of protection proceedings as well as through the Official Solicitor in health and welfare disputes.
 This includes best interest decisions on contact, care and residence as well of deprivation of liberty cases.

 I worked with Cerebra, a charity for children with neurological difficulties, to review and update two of their key guides for parents.
-You can download these guides at Cerebra's website:
+These guides are available to download from Cerebra's website:

 “Nothing can turn back the clock and return Oliver to his children and family, but the family hope lessons have been learned by the Avon and Wiltshire Mental Health Partnership NHS Trust so that no other family has to live with the pain of losing a loved one in these circumstances.